Chaitya62/chaitya62.github.io/_posts/2018-11-10-The-Internship.md

 My time at LVPEI gave me some great new skills, awesome connections and yes I did explore the beautiful city of Hyderabad.
 After various interactions throughout the tenure, I have gained a lot of perspective about my aims and goals in life.
 I now intend to be in a place where my work brings in noteworthy changes in the lives of people, helping getting through everyday life easier and better.

-I highly recommend doing internships away from your hometown where you not only learn the technical skills but many other skills which are equally necessary for life.
+I highly recommend doing internships away from home because although technical skills are the need of the hour, life skills and understanding the meaning of work are the need and necessity of the human race.